jls42/leapmultix/README.en.md

 ### Tests

-The project includes a complete test suite:
+The project includes a comprehensive test suite:

 - Unit tests for core modules
 - Integration tests for components